 Wow, that was way earlier than I thought.
 It was the early 1800s.
 The Shah concluded correctly, in my opinion. lol Stick with the Russians, Persia.

-Bin Laden wasn't happy about the Western support for repressive regimes in the region; but it also sounds like there's maybe a religious and cultural element to OBL's objection, judging by the terminology used: 'Crusader-Jewish'?
+Bin Laden wasn't happy about the Western support for repressive regimes in the region; but it also sounds like there's maybe a religious andcultural element to OBL's objection, judging by the terminology used: 'Crusader-Jewish'?
 Or maybe I'm reading too much into that?

 Looks like OBL had forgotten that Islam itself was spread in the region through conquest of people and territories.
 Not that the West is planning on spreading any ideology ... it's only profits for the wealthy that matter.
+Asian Development Bank, Japan and USA have a stake in a pipeline project that is intended to run through Taliban controlled territory and this is where NATO concentrated its aggression.
+So, wherever NATO is, profit is?

 With Obama's blessing, Robert Gates was the mastermind of a policy backing Sunni extremist vs the Shia side in the region (against Iran's interests), while US GOVERNMENT, US INTELLIGENCE, the PENTAGON and CIA funnelled dollars for this project, via Saudi Arabia, who, in turn, flicked the dollars to al-Qaeda.